terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_trunk_v2.html.markdown

 * `name` - (Optional) A unique name for the port.
 Changing this updates the `name` of an existing port.

+* `description` - (Optional) Human-readable description of the port.
+Changing this updates the name of the existing port.

 * `port_id` - (Required) The ID of the port to be used as the parent port of the trunk.
 This is the port that should be used as the compute instance network port.
 Changing this creates a new trunk.